 - 5.1.14 ensure that the Client obtains and maintains insurance over all parts of the Client System which are located on the premises of 123-reg or any of its Associated Companies and to provide evidence that such insurance is in place, upon 123-reg's demand;

 - 5.1.15 ensure that all communication details which it provides to 123-reg are at all times true, current, accurate and complete.
-The Client will promptly notify 123-reg of any change to such details and acknowledges that 123-reg will not be liable for any loss suffered or incurred by the Client as a result of its failure to notify such changes to 123-reg; and
+The Client will promptly notify 123-reg of any change to such details within 7 days of the change and acknowledges that 123-reg will not be liable for any loss suffered or incurred by the Client as a result of its failure to notify such changes to 123-reg; and

 - 5.1.16 ensure that its systems (including the Client System) meet any minimum system specifications notified to the Client from time to time.